MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/unix-linux-logfile.md

 ---
 ms.assetid: 7a8a492c-fede-4952-952a-6dec5b7be382
-title: UNIX or Linux log file in Operations Manager management pack
+title: UNIX or Linux Log File in Operations Manager Management Pack
 description: This article provides an overview of UNIX or Linux log file
-author: PriskeyJeronika-MS
+author: jyothisuri
-ms.author: v-gjeronika
-manager: jsuri
+ms.author: jsuri
 ms.date: 04/16/2025
 ms.custom: engagement-fy24
 ms.service: system-center